ubernostrum/django-soapbox/docs/install.rst

 download page <https://www.djangoproject.com/download/>`_, which offers convenient packaged downloads and installation instructions.

-The |version| release of django-soapbox supports Django 1.7 and 1.8, on any of Python 2.7, 3.3 or 3.4.
+The |version| release of django-soapbox supports Django 1.8 and 1.9, on any of Python 2.7, 3.3, 3.2, 3.4 or 3.5.
 Older versions of Django and/or Python may work, but are not tested or officially supported.

+Note that Django 1.9 drops support for Python 3.2 and 3.3, and Python 3.2 will reach end-of-life in February 2016.
+The next released version of ``django-soapbox`` will therefore, drop support for Python 3.2.

 Normal installation